Learning to Optimize via Information-Directed Sampling: Introduction

 In the classical multi-armed bandit problem, a decision-maker repeatedly chooses from among a finite set of actions.
 Each action generates a random reward drawn independently from a probability distribution associated with the action.
 The decision-maker is uncertain about these reward distributions, but learns about them as rewards are observed.
 Strong performance requires striking a balance between {\it exploring} poorly understood actions and {\it exploiting} previously acquired knowledge to attain high rewards.
 Because selecting one action generates no information pertinent to other actions, effective algorithms must sample every action many times.

 There has been significant interest in addressing problems with more complex {\it information structures}, in which sampling one action can inform the decision-maker's assessment of other actions.
 Effective algorithms must take advantage of the information structure to learn more efficiently.
-Recent work has extended popular algorithms for the classical multi-armed bandit problem, such as {\it upper confidence bound} (UCB) algorithms and {\it Thompson sampling}, to address such contexts.

-In some cases, such as classical and linear bandit problems, strong performance guarantees have been established for UCB algorithms and Thompson sampling.
-However, as we will demonstrate through simple analytic examples, these algorithms can perform very poorly when faced with more complex information structures.
-The shortcoming lies in the fact that these algorithms do not adequately assess the information gain from selecting an action.
+The most popular approaches to such problems extend {\it upper-confidence-bound} (UCB) algorithms and {\it Thompson sampling}, which were originally devised for the classical multi-armed bandit problem.
+In some cases, such as the linear bandit problem, strong performance guarantees have been established for these approaches.
+For some problem classes, compelling empirical results have also been presented for UCB algorithms and Thompson sampling, as well as the knowledge gradient algorithm.
+However, as we will demonstrate through simple analytic examples, these approaches can perform very poorly when faced with more complex information structures.
+Shortcomings stem from the fact that they do not adequately account for particular kinds of information.

-In this paper, we propose a new algorithm -- {\it information-directed sampling} (IDS) -- that preserves numerous guarantees of Thompson sampling for problems with simple information structures while offering strong performance in the face of more complex problems that daunt alternatives like Thompson sampling or UCB algorithms.
-IDS quantifies the amount learned by selecting an action through an information theoretic measure: the mutual information between the true optimal action and the next observation.
+In this paper, we propose a new approach -- {\it information-directed sampling} (IDS) -- that is designed to address this.
+IDS quantifies the amount learned by selecting an action through an information-theoretic measure: the mutual information between the true optimal action and the next observation.
 Each action is sampled in a manner that minimizes the ratio between squared expected single-period regret and this measure of information gain.
+Through this information measure, IDS accounts for kinds of information that alternatives fail to address.